Best wine openers of 2021 | CNN Underscored

 In comparison to the Ozeri Electric Wine Opener, we found the Oster Cordless Electric Wine Opener felt less stable in-hand.
 While we dug the cordless functionality, this electric wine opener rocked and rattled around a bit too much during initial positioning to provide a stable seal, which ultimately amounted to this wine opener ineffectively dislodging the cork.

 With a household kitchen name like Le Creuset, we initially trusted this manual wine corkscrew to deliver.
-While this model worked to effectively dislodge the cork, we found the OXO Double Lever to be more comfortable and sturdy in hand.
+While this model worked to effectively dislodge the cork, we found the OXO Double Lever to be more comfortable and sturdy in-hand.

 Slim in profile and easier to transport, the Le Creuset Waiter’s Friend certainly does the job, but we found the OXO model to work just a bit more efficiently and comfortably.

-OXO Steel Vertical Lever Corkscrew with Removable Foil Cutter ($41.99, amazon.com)
+OXO Steel Vertical Lever Corkscrew With Removable Foil Cutter ($41.99; amazon.com)

 Similar to the Rabbit model we previously reviewed, the OXO Steel Vertical Lever Corkscrew operates in the same lever-controlled style.
 During testing, we found this OXO model to not provide as tight a seal as the Rabbit model, which ultimately made for a slightly shaky foundation when aligning the opener above the bottle neck.